MyZenKey/sp-sdk-ios/README.md

     <string>https</string>
 ```

-## 5.0 Instantiate Zenkey
+## 5.0 Instantiate ZenKey

-To support Zenkey, you must instantiate Zenkey in your application delegate:
+To support ZenKey, you must instantiate ZenKey in your application delegate:

 ```swift
 import CarriersSharedAPI